 Chrissy Stroop is a senior correspondent for Religion Dispatches, columnist for Open Democracy, co-editor of Empty the Pews: Stories of Leaving the Church and commentator on religion and politics, the U.S. Christian right, Russia and foreign policy.

-Catherine L. Newell is assistant professor of religion and science at the University of Miami.
+Catherine L. Newell is associate professor of religion and science at the University of Miami.
 Newell is a scholar of the conjoined histories of religion and science (specifically technology, ecology and medicine).
 She is particularly interested in how scientific paradigms frequently owe their genesis to a religious idea or spiritual belief.

 Sally Karioth is a faculty member of the Florida State University College of Nursing.
 She teaches one of the university’s most popular courses, called ”Death, the Individual and the Family.”